AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 > **Note:**
 > - The list above is derived directly from the preset's Techniques line.
 Some techniques may reference the same .fx file with different technique names.
 > - If you are missing any of these, you can download them from the official ReShade repositories or the shader authors' GitHubs.
 Some may be in optional or third-party packs.
-> - When installing ReShade, you can select these filters during the setup process, personally, I install all available filters to give myself room to experiment.
+> - When installing ReShade, you can select these effect packages during the setup process, personally, I install all available effect packages to give myself room to experiment.
 > - Additional information on each effect package along with tips for tweaking them yourself (should you choose to do so) can be found in [EFFECTS.md](./EFFECTS.md).

 ---